 03 of 05

-Sedan is just 25 minutes by car from Charleville-Mézières to the south east.
+Sedan is just 25 minutes by car from Charleville-Mézières to the south-east.
 On the Trans-Ardennes walking route, its fame comes from having the largest castle in Europe at its heart.

 The Château Fort is a massive structure, with ramparts and towers that look out over the town below.
 Inside you see model soldiers (check out the long shoes – apparently the longer the toe, the wealthier the wearer); room settings, a vast model of the castle and surroundings, and weapons.

-If you’re with your family, or just like seeing men in armour, try to visit in the spring and summer for events like the Medieval Festival (May 20, 21, 2017), when knights fight and joust.
+If you’re with your family, or just like seeing men in armor, try to visit in the spring and summer for events like the Medieval Festival (May 20, 21, 2017), when knights fight and joust.